gerard33/sony-bravia/README.md

 Domoticz Python plugin for Sony Bravia TV

 This plugin uses the Sony Bravia RC API by Antonio Parraga Navarro https://github.com/aparraga/braviarc.
+Also a lot of inspiration came from this post by StefanPuntNL http://www.domoticz.com/forum/viewtopic.php?f=61&t=8301.

 ## Information
 The plugin will show information from your Sony Bravia TV in Domoticz.